Looking Closely at the Growth Curve for Diversified Healthcare Trust (DHC)

-Diversified Healthcare Trust (NASDAQ:DHC) went up by 2.68% from its latest closing price compared to the recent 1-year high of $5.58.
-The company’s stock price has collected 6.50% of gains in the last five trading sessions.
-Press Release reported 2 hours ago that Diversified Healthcare Trust Announces Second Joint Venture Partner for Life Science Property Located in Boston Seaport District
+Diversified Healthcare Trust (NASDAQ:DHC) went up by 4.04% from its latest closing price compared to the recent 1-year high of $5.58.
+The company’s stock price has collected 15.73% of gains in the last five trading sessions.
+Press Release reported on 12/29/21 that Diversified Healthcare Trust Announces Second Joint Venture Partner for Life Science Property Located in Boston Seaport District

 Is It Worth Investing in Diversified Healthcare Trust (NASDAQ :DHC) Right Now?